FBDev64/Airlib/docs/PLAN.md

 ## asX

 Airlib subsystem for X is a `module` abstracting X11 API, making it easier with simple dummy functions.
-The primary rendering and window management library is FreeGLUT.
+The primary rendering and window management library is wGL and GLx.

 <!---
 Copyright (C) 2024 Ellouze Adam <elzadam11@tutamail.com>